Xtrah/TDT4120/Algoritmer/Grafer/depth_first_search.md

 6. Kjenne kjøretidene under ulike omstendigheter, og forstå utregningen -->

+DFS er en algoritme som er nyttig for å traversere grafer.

+Klassifisering av kanter:

+1. Trekanter: Er kanter i dybde først skogen G. Kanten (u,v) er en tre kant hvis den først var oppdaget ved å utforske (u,v).
+2. Back edges are those edges (u,v) connecting a vertex u to an ancestor  in a depth-first tree.
+We consider self-loops, which may occur in directed graphs, to be back edges.
+3. Forward edges are those nontree edges (u,v) connecting a vertex u to a descendant in a depth-first tree.
+4. Cross edges are all other edges.
+They can go between vertices in the same depth-first tree, as long as one vertex is not an ancestor of the other, or they can go between vertices in different depth-first trees.

 ## Den formelle definisjonen av det generelle problemet
 <!-- Et problem er relasjonen mellom input og output -->